 The most common campaigns that organizations send are as follows:

-Newsletters from Headspace: Headspace is an app for guided meditation.
+Headspace is an app for guided meditation.
 The images in their email newsletter design are thought out and tell a story in each of them.
 The newsletter itself is short and straightforward, and it’s perfect for people who don’t have the patience to scroll down.

-Survey emails by Airbnb: Airbnb has created a survey campaign that has a minimal design.
+Airbnb has created a survey campaign that has a minimal design.
 The design makes the call to action button the essential feature of the email.
 In addition, it makes it clear to the user how they can take the survey without any other distracting elements in the email.

-A lot of factors contribute when deciding the best time to send your campaign.
+Many factors contribute when deciding the best time to send your campaign.
 These include - the content of your emails, your audience habits, their geographical locations, and days of the week.

 Studies say that the best hours are: